Assisted reproductive techniques involve manipulating sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.

 - A combination of IVF and GIFT

-- Use of eggs from another woman (donor), especially if women are over age 42
+- Use of eggs or embryos from another woman (donor), especially if women are over age 42

 - Transfer of frozen embryos to a surrogate mother